USCIS Certified Translation

-This article provides some do-it-yourself information for creating your own USCIS certified translations and a link to get a quote from professionals.
+This article provides some do-it-yourself information for creating your own USCIS certified translations and a link to get help from a professional translation company.

 Why does USCIS require a certified translation?